St Clair

 St Clair has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, St Clair's population is projected to decline by 171 persons overall.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, which is projected to expand by 729 people over this period.
+Future population trends indicate an overall decline, with the area's population expected to shrink by 171 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group which is projected to expand by 729 people.

 Frequently Asked Questions - Population